Why It Exists

 - Large-scale batch data processing

-- Team is comfortable with JVM or Python ecosystem
+- Your team already knows the JVM or Python ecosystem

 When Not to Use Spark

-- Need true sub-second stream processing (use Flink)
+- You need true sub-second stream processing (use Flink instead)

 Alternatives to Spark